ThorWhitemountain/combat-bees-benchmarks/README.md

 REMOVE LEG COMP - DOTS: 4650 + ~7%

-ASM: Am dumb and don't know how to run it :)

 Removing the LinkedEntityGroup component works since bees have no hierachy, and saves us 144 bytes per entity (bee) which is 14.4 MB saved for 100k bees.
 It brings the Chunk entity count up from 46 to 80 ( 73 % increase), which gives us better memory ulitisation and slightly better performance.